Friday79/my_collections/README.md

 ## BUG
 - There was a bug making the page to crash, but has been fixed.
-- How it wsa fixed
+- How it was fixed
 - inspected the page
 -  click on application then click on cookies
 -  Under the cookies, click your url then clear.